kontena/kontena/docs/using-kontena/certificates.md

                 DNS:www.example.com, DNS:example.com
 ```

 By default Kontena stores the full chain version of the certificate.
-This is because LE intermediaries are not trusted by all client libraries (some Rubies, Docker, wget, ...).
-You can control the type of certificate stored by this command line option:
+This is because LetsEncrypt intermediaries are not trusted by all client libraries (such as some libraries associated with Ruby, Docker, and wget, for example).
+You can control the type of certificate stored with this command line option:
 ```
 --cert-type CERT_TYPE    The type of certificate to get: fullchain, chain or cert (default: "fullchain")
 ```